Anaesthetic technicians assist anaesthetists during operations, and prepare operating theatres and clinics for anaesthetic procedures.

 - emergency and resuscitation

-- different types of surgery, including neurosurgery (brain surgery) and cardiothoracic surgery (for heart and lung-related conditions)
+- specialised surgery such as neurosurgery (brain surgery) or cardiothoracic surgery (for heart and lung-related conditions)

-- using specialist equipment for cell saving (recycling a patient's own blood or blood products, then later returning them to the patient's body).
+- using specialist equipment for cell saving (removing a patient's own blood or blood products, then later returning them to the patient's body).